+CREDIT RISK

-CREDIT RISK DISCLOSURES FOR PORTFOLIO SUBJECT TO THE STANDARDISED APPROACH
+DISCLOSURES FOR PORTFOLIO SUBJECT TO THE STANDARDISED APPROACH

-The Bank is accepting the ratings of the External Credit Rating Agencies approved by Reserve Bank of India, namely (a) CRISIL, (b) ICRA, (c) CARE, (d) India ratings & research Pvt Ltd, (e) Acuite ratings& research Ltd and (f) Infomerics Valuation and Rating Pvt.
-Ltd. to facilitate the corporate borrowers to get themselves rated.
+The Bank is accepting the ratings of the External Credit Rating Agencies approved by Reserve Bank of India, namely a) CRISIL, b) ICRA, c) CARE, d) FITCH India, e) Brickwork, f) SMERA ratings and g) Infomerics Valuation and Rating Pvt.
+Ltd. to facilitate the corporate borrower customers who enjoy credit facilities above Rs.5.00 crore to get themselves rated.
 The corporates which are yet to get the approved ratings from these rating agencies are treated as 'unrated'.

-The Bank computes risk weight on the basis of external rating assigned, both long-term and short-term, for the facilities availed by the borrowers.
+The Bank computes risk weight on the basis of external rating assigned, both Long Term and Short Term, for the facilities availed by the borrowers.
 The external ratings assigned are generally facility specific.
 The Bank follows the below mentioned procedures as laid down in the Basel III guidelines for usage of external ratings: